cssconf/blog-content/2015/2015-08-03_una-kravets-glen-maddern/2015-08-03_una-kravets-glen-maddern.md

 excerpt: 'In the past weeks, we read, reviewed and got blown away by more than 120 fantastic talk proposals.
 We are beyond excited about this year’s submissions, and can’t wait to share the final line-up we came up with.
 Today we’ll start with announcing two more confirmed speakers: Una Kravets and Glen Maddern!'
 ---

 In the past weeks, we read, reviewed and got blown away by more than 120 fantastic talk proposals.
 We are beyond excited about this year's submissions, and can’t wait to share the final line-up we came up with.
-Today we’ll start with announcing two more confirmed speakers: [Una Kravets](https://twitter.com/una) and [Glen Maddern](https://twitter.com/glenmaddern)!
+Today we’ll start with announcing two more confirmed speakers: <a href="https://twitter.com/una" target="_blank">Una Kravets</a> and <a href="https://twitter.com/glenmaddern" target="_blank">Glen Maddern</a>!

 ## Una Kravets